ADMIRALTY & MARITIME

 COLLISION, ALLISION AND SALVAGE CASES

-The Group has been involved a variety of oil spill cases, including major spills such as the M/T POSAVINA spill in Boston Harbor, the M/T EXXON VALDEZ spill in Alaska, and the M/T PRESTIGE spill off the northwest coast of Spain, and the MV Braer breakup off the Hebrides Islands in Scotland, and has also advised clients concerning compliance with federal and state marine environmental law.
+The Group has been involved a variety of oil spill cases, including major spills such as the M/T EXXON VALDEZ spill in Alaska, the M/T PRESTIGE spill off the coast of Spain, and the M/V BRAER breakup off the Hebrides Islands in Scotland, as well as smaller spills, such as the M/T POSAVINA spill in Boston Harbor.
+The Group has also advised clients concerning compliance with federal and state marine environmental law.

 While the Group routinely acts as insurance defense counsel representing insureds and P&I Club members, it also represents insurance companies in defense of coverage claims.